LivingMatterLab/CANN/README.md

 ## Graz
 Workshop for the Summer Biomechanics School 2023.
 Contains Google Colab code to run the same models and data as contained in the BRAIN folder.

+## Heart
+Orthotropic model and shear and biaxial data for the heart, "Automated model discovery for human cardiac tissue: Discovering the best model and parameters" https://doi.org/10.1016/j.cma.2024.117078

 ## Muscle
 Viscoelastic constitutive recurrent neural network model, "Automated model discovery for muscle using constitutive recurrent neural networks" https://doi.org/10.1016/j.jmbbm.2023.106021